Controlling pruritus in Atopic Dermatitis via AhR pathway – Webinar 28 February

 BIOGRAPHY

-is Scientist and Project Leader, Advanced Research, L’Oréal.
+Samira Tamoutounour is Scientist and Project Leader, Advanced Research, L’Oréal.
 Samira obtained a PhD in skin immunology at the University of Aix-Marseille in Dr Bernard Malissen’s team in 2013, where she studied the origin and function of dendritic cells and skin macrophages.
 She contributed to the discovery of a new resident skin monocyte population.
 In 2014, she joined Dr Yasmine Belkaid as a postdoctoral fellow at the National Institutes of Health (NIAID, USA).
 She was awarded with ARC and EMBO fellowships.
 Samira developed research projects on communication between immune cells, microbiota and skin and their consequences for skin health and immune defense.
 In that field, she contributed to major discoveries that have been published in leading scientific journals, notably how keratinocytes orchestrate lymphocytes responses to microbiota.
 Since 2019, Samira has been part of L’Oréal Advanced Research and contributes to research projects targeting interactions between the immune system and microbiota to address compromised skin.